IBM-CAMHub-Open/terraform-modules/README.md

 | module_sample_application_url | "" | The url of sample application tarballs used in the script |
 | module_custom_commands | sleep 1 | The custom commands |

-The outpt from the module:
+The output from the module:

 | output  | Description |
 | ------- | ----------- |